sdeastham/mpi_netcdf_installer/README.md

 # mpi_netcdf_installer
 Scripts to download and install all the libraries needed for NetCDF

+WARNING: You use this set of scripts at your own risk!
+It was written and configured for use in a small number of MIT computing environments, and has not been widely tested.

 You will need the following environment variables:
 * `NETCDF_HOME`: This is where the bin, include, and lib folders will be installed.
 It must NOT already exist
 * `NETCDF_FORTRAN_HOME`: This must be the same as `$NETCDF_HOME`